A Brief History

 - Investigative Crowdsourcing: Projects like Bellingcat, where citizens contribute to research and reporting on global issues.

-- Citizen Journalism: Ordinary people using smartphones to document and share events in real-time, such as during protests or natural disasters.
+- Citizen Journalism: Ordinary people using smartphones to document and share events in real-time, such as during a natural disaster.

 - Fact-Checking Communities: Groups that verify claims made in news stories, social media, and political speeches, like PolitiFact or Snopes.

-In essence, democratizing news and information is about empowering individuals to both access and contribute to the flow of knowledge, ensuring that it serves the public good and reflects a multiplicity of voices rather than being controlled by a select few.
+In essence, democratizing news and information is about empowering individuals to both access and contribute to the flow of knowledge, ensuring that it serves the public good and reflects humanity rather than being controlled by a select few.